Adamtaranto/GraphTagger/README.md

 **fa2gfa**: Convert FASTA to GFA format.
 Produces Segment records for each FASTA record.
 Adds `LN` tags.

-**tel2bed**: Quick annotation of telomeric repeat runs.
-Input: FASTA file, Telomeric motif (i.e. TTAGGG), min repeat count; Output: BED file.
+**tel2bed**: Quick annotation of telomeric repeat runs in BED format.
+This is useful for visualising potential chromosome ends in [Bandage-NG](https://github.com/asl/BandageNG)

 ### Converting from GFA to FASTA